RocketChat/docs-old/legal/privacy.md

 #### Tracking & Cookies Data

 We use cookies and similar tracking technologies to track the activity on our Service and hold certain information.
-We DO NOT track activity in your self-managed instances nor do we track it on an individual in our hosted offering.
-We do monitor aggregated activity data on our infrastructure, but it is not personal tracking in the sense of this paragraph.
-We do perform tracking on our community server.
+We DO NOT track activity in your self-managed instances.
+We regularly do monitor aggregated activity data on our infrastructure, but it is not tracking of individual users in the sense of this paragraph, which only occurs when we have a legitimate interest to do so (e.g. for security and compliance purposes).
+We do perform regular tracking on our community server.

 Cookies are files with small amount of data which may include an anonymous unique identifier.
 Cookies are sent to your browser from a website and stored on your device.
 Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and analyze our Service.